 Okay, Should I stretch after exercise?

 There is evidence that stretching after exercise does help increase power, speed, and reduction of injury.
 By far the best time to stretch is when your muscles are warm and malleable.
-Stretching post exercise can also act as a nice warm down as it gives your body a chance to slow its heart rate and return to a resting state.
+Stretching post-exercise can also act like a nice warm down as it gives your body a chance to slow its heart rate and return to a resting state.
 Some coaches also advise gentle stretching before bed to improve sleep quality.

 Where to go for the best stretching advice?